vijayrajpanchall/matic-docs/docs/develop/ethereum-polygon/matic-js/pos/index.md

     parent: {
       provider: <parent provider>,
       defaultConfig: {
         from: <from address>
       }
     },
     child: {
       provider: <child provider>,
       defaultConfig: {
         from: <from address>
       }
     }
 });
 ```

-Once `POSClient` is initiated, you can interact with all available APIS.
+Once the `POSClient` is initiated, you can interact with all available APIs.